laravel/vite-plugin/UPGRADE.md

 npm install vite@^5.0.0 laravel-vite-plugin@^1.x
 ```

-You should also check the upgrading guide and changelogs for any packages you update.
+You should also check the upgrade guide and changelogs for any packages you update.
 The [`vite` migrations guide](https://vitejs.dev/guide/migration.html) is available on their website.

 2. Ensure your `package.json` contains `"type": "module"`.